 A team of soils and terrain specialists provided advice to the TPC on unstable terrain and sensitive soil reserves.
 This team described instances where terrain or ecosystem mapping does not provide sufficiently detailed information to determine whether a terrain or sensitive soils reserve is needed, or where specifically the reserve should be.
-The team recommends that, in such instances, the resource management decisions be based on site level assessments.
-Volume 1 provides a table listing the terrain types or features that should be field assessed, including any site-level management recommendations referenced in the consultation report.
+The team recommended that, in such instances, the resource management decisions be based on site level assessments.
+See Table 3.2 in Volume 1 for the terrain types or features that should be field assessed, including any site-level management recommendations referenced in the consultation report.